DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 In the **environment_heatmap** graphic, values equal and above (or below) a certain threshold are considered as a wall or obstacle and colored outside the colorbar range.
 For positive threshold, values equal and above are the ones considered, while for a negative threshold values equal and below are the ones considered.
 The default value for this feature is 1000, but can be altered using the `--wall-threshold` option.

+#### Suppressing exits in 3D environment heatmap

+For 3d environment heatmaps the exits in the reticulate will appear outside the main part body of the graphic and single walls will not be plotted altogether.
+The latter occurs because the 3D heatmap is plotted using a surface function.
+In order to avoid the former, the `-suppress-heatmap-exits` option can be used to remove the exits.

 ## Program Architecture